Breeders' Cup is going to stay at Santa Anita this year, despite spotlight on horse deaths

 The 2019 Breeders' Cup World Championships are scheduled for November 1-2 at Santa Anita, one of the most famous horse racing parks in the United States.

-But the park has come under heightened scrutiny after 30 horses died there since December.
+The park has come under heightened scrutiny after 30 horses died there since December.
 The state horse racing board is investigating trainers to see if they played a role in the deaths, and is working with prosecutors into whether unlawful conduct or conditions affected the horses.

-The president of the Breeders' Cup said the board unanimously decided to keep the championships at the park this year after noting "meaningful and effective reforms and best practices have been implemented in recent months at Santa Anita."
+But the Breeders' Cup board unanimously decided to keep the championships at the park this year after noting "meaningful and effective reforms and best practices have been implemented in recent months at Santa Anita," the event's president said.

 "We fully embrace those reforms and will devote our time and energy in the coming months to further advance those efforts," Craig Fravel, Breeders' Cup president and CEO, said.
 "We look forward to showing the world the best in thoroughbred racing at one of its finest venues."